Day Trading Time Zones – Which are Most Profitable?

 Portfolio Re-balancing – 3:30pm – 4:00pm

 I tend to recommend traders not trade during the last half hour of the day.
 There are many funds and institutions rebalancing their portfolios and it can get a bit tricky.
-If your day trading, you only have 30 minutes max to get out of your trade and I don’t like working under that type of pressure.
-If your an action junkie or like putting on very short term trades, the volatility is there for you to do so.
+If you’re day trading, you only have 30 minutes max to get out of your trade, and I don’t like working under that type of pressure.
+If you’re an action junkie or like putting on very short-term trades, the volatility is there for you to do so.

 As you can see, the chart setup or systems that you look at are not the only factor in putting a day trade on.
 Remember, day trading is not absolute; it is a game of odds.
 Your job is to put the odds in your favor and by utilizing the different day trading time zones that we have discussed, your trading will become more consistent.